StuartsProjects/StuartsProjects.github.io/_posts/2022-10-19-Seeeduino_XIAO - Part4.md

 ### Conclusions.

-The Seeeduino XIAO is a good board, I do like it, small, fast, plenty of memory, on board real time clock (RTC), compatible with a lot of Arduino stuff and easy to build with.
+The Seeeduino XIAO SAMD21 is a good board, I do like it, small, fast, plenty of memory, on board real time clock (RTC), compatible with a lot of Arduino stuff and easy to build with.

 ### Just my opinion

 However, the permanent fitting of the power LED, which I removed to get a very low sleep current, could be corrected.
 With the power LED in place the 'sleep' current is around 1.5mA plus, which is far too high for a lot of battery applications where you want long battery life.
 With the power LED removed the XIAO has a very commendable sleep current, 20uA in switch\pin wakeup and 10uA in RTC wakeup.
 Maybe the small size of the XIAO makes it difficult to have a user option for the power LED, but it might be an idea to sell a version without the power LED.

 The shortage of IO pins does limit the applications somewhat, particularly with the LoRa device needing so many pins, up to 9 for some applications.
 The processor used by the XIAO is apparently the SAMD21G18 and although I have not looked under the screening can the processor is listed as a 48pin device, so there may be heaps of un-used IO pins.
 Increase the length of the board just a little, 1mm maybe, and there might be room for another 6 IO pins on the end.
 That would be a very useful board indeed.

+### XIAO ESP32C3 and XIAO RP2040

+The pinout of the SAMD21 XIAO is the same as the ESP32C3 and RP2040 versions so the two board described in these articles should work with these versions too.
+Will report back when I have tested them.

 ### Example programs repository